The Nazareth Issue

 The next aspect of the Nazareth issue to note is that the New Testament does not specify where Nazareth is.
 The only information we have comes from the Gospel of ‘Luke’, “...and having risen up they cast him out of [the] city, and led him unto the brow of the mountain upon which their city had been built” (Luke 4:29).
 From this description we get a picture that the ‘city’ of Nazareth was on the “brow of a mountain”.
 But when reading and comparing the archaeological reports of Nazareth, both past and current, the evidence we have for the area that has been considered as the location of the New Testament village/city/town does not show domestic habitation (first-century houses).
 What the evidence does show, as already stated, but I feel is worth repeating, is the remains of structures built for agricultural uses, burials, and hiding places.

-Nazareth’s description as a ‘city’ in ‘Luke’ cannot be considered an accurate one, and this is because the Greek word polis is used.
+Nazareth’s description as a ‘city’ in ‘Luke’ cannot be treated as a precise indicator, and this is because the Greek word polis is used.
 This word is Greek for a ‘town’ or ‘city’, but it cannot be considered as having been used precisely because the term polis is used in the Gospels to describe both larger cities and smaller settlements; also ‘Josephus’ uses this term to describe smaller settlements and towns.
 In essence, the way the term polis is used cannot help with understanding how big or small Nazareth may have been.

 But why is this important?
 Well, the inaccurate use of the above term directly relates to the claims made about the archaeological remains uncovered in excavations in different parts of the Nazareth location.
 Those claims, based on what has been found, are that the archaeological remains present evidence for first-century domestic activity on the hill, the slope of the hill, and on the ‘level’ ground during the time of Jesus.

-For example, the latest person to report on the findings in Nazareth in book form is a man called Ken Dark, a visiting professor at King’s College London.
-Dark has concluded in his publication Archaeology of Jesus’ Nazareth that Nazareth “served as a local centre, that is a ‘small town’/village acting as a central place in the landscape.”[5]
-Dark has also stated that the remains of a structure under the Sisters of Nazareth Convent, which is situated on the hillside that is considered the ‘heart of old Nazareth’, are those of a ‘courtyard house’; as expected, the media produced hyperbole reports that the 'courtyard house' was possibly the house of Jesus, of course, there is no way to know this.
+At this point, the disagreement is not about whether material exists, but about how that material is being interpreted.
+For example, the most recent book-length study of the Nazareth evidence is by Ken Dark, a visiting professor at King’s College London.
+Dark has concluded in his publication Archaeology of Jesus’ Nazareth that Nazareth “served as a local centre, that is a ‘small town’/village acting as a central place in the landscape.”[3]
+Dark has also stated that the remains of a structure under the Sisters of Nazareth Convent, which is situated on the hillside that is considered the ‘heart of old Nazareth’, are those of a ‘courtyard house’; as expected, the media produced overstated media coverage that the 'courtyard house' was possibly the house of Jesus, of course, there is no way to know this.

 In the ‘heart of old Nazareth’, the ‘Venerated area’, there are three first-century structures that have been documented by archaeologists.
 Those structures were concluded in the past to be domestic houses, those of Mary, Joseph, and Jesus.
 The locations of the structures are as follows: 1) Under the Church of Annunciation (which one legend states was the location of Mary’s house, as according to Matthew 1:18, she had her own home when she became the ‘virgin’ Mary).
 2) Under the Sisters of Nazareth Convent (the supposed location of the ‘model courtyard house’ of Mary where Jesus was brought up).
 3) The Church of St. Joseph (under which the supposed house of Joseph is located, in reality, it is an agricultural structure.)[4]